-The Melbourne Planetarium at Scienceworks presents its popular after-dark sessions, Thursday evenings from 31st July to 21st August at 7.30pm.
+The Melbourne Planetarium at Scienceworks presents its popular after-dark sessions in August.
 All evenings include a glass of wine with cheese, the opportunity to chat to the Planetarium’s astronomer, Dr Tanya Hill, and to be immersed in a planetarium experience.
 You will finish the evening stargazing through telescopes (weather permitting).

 Each evening will showcase a different aspect of the night sky.
 For more information, pricing or bookings please see the What's On or call the Scienceworks Booking Office on 9392 4819.

 Sunrise and Sunset Times

 The Moon will be at apogee (furthest from Earth) on Wednesday 13th at a distance of 404,271 km.

 The Moon will be at perigee (closest to Earth) on Friday 1st and Wednesday 27th at distances of 365,982 km and 369,658 km, respectively.

 The Moon can be used as a pointer to find other objects in the sky.